 GROSVENOR CLOSE CENTRE

-A stone’s throw away from historic downtown Nassau and adjacent to the government-operated Princess Margaret Hospital, UB’s 3.7-acre Grosvenor Close Campus (GCC) houses programmes in Nursing and Allied Health.
+A stone’s throw away from historic downtown Nassau and adjacent to the government-operated Princess Margaret Hospital, UB’s 3.7-acre Grosvenor Close Centre (GCC) houses programmes in Nursing and Allied Health.
 The Hilda Bowen Library is also located at GCC.

 NORTHERN BAHAMAS CAMPUS

 As early as 1976, the University of The Bahamas (formerly College of The Bahamas) established a presence in Grand Bahama.
 In 1986, after a decade of programme expansion, the Freeport Centre was established to meet the higher education needs of Grand Bahamians.
 In 1996, this Centre had evolved to become the University of The Bahamas-North (UB-North) dedicated to serving the higher education needs of persons from the Northern Bahamas, that is from Grand Bahama, Bimini, Abaco and the Berry Islands.

 Envisioned as the impetus for the development of the surrounding community and the expansion and diversification of the Bahamian economy, the Grand Bahama Port Authority gifted a 50-acre parcel of land on East Sunrise Boulevard for a state-of-the art residential campus.
 In 2010, the first newly constructed building of the now relocated University of The Bahamas-North was officially opened.
 This Campus presents a unique opportunity for partnerships and growth.
 Currently, NBC’s physical footprint comprises administrative, academic and student services with a residential facility scheduled for occupancy Spring 2017.

 GERACE RESEARCH CENTRE